ncoladello/ncoladello/README.md

 # :man_technologist: Natanael Coladello

-🎓 Recent Technologist in Systems Analysis and Development graduate from FATEC - PRESIDENTE PRUDENTE/SP
+🎓 Technologist in Systems Analysis and Development graduate from FATEC - PRESIDENTE PRUDENTE/SP
 - Mobile Developer
 - IT Analyst